aws-samples/aws-stf-core/README.md

 <br>

-The STF IoT module also consists of an API for device management.
-The STF Core provides an unified API to provision and manage your things in the STF and to interact with the FIWARE Context Broker (see [How to use it](##how-to-use-it) section for more details).
+With a single endpoint, the STF IoT module provides an API for device management in addition to the NGSI-LD FIWARE Context Broker API.
+Indeed, the STF Core provides a unified API that exposes two services:
+- the NGSI-LD FIWARE API to interact with the FIWARE Context Broker
+- the STF IoT API to provision and manage your things in the STF IoT Registry.

+See [How to use it](##how-to-use-it) section for more details on how to use the STF unified API.

 <br>